 The reporting that can be downloaded from the system contains data on learning activities, automatically tracks the time students spend learning, results achieved, difficulty levels, etc. The average percentage of the input measurement was 63.6% and the average of the output test result was 73.2%.
-Based on the input and output test results, students' performance improved by 9.6% on average.
+Based on the input and output test results, students' performance improved by an average of 9.6%.